Topics A to D

 For the safety and comfort of all students living in the residence halls, our staff will adhere to the following guidelines:

-- Residential Life will notify the Director of Facilities Maintenance as soon as possible so that the College's exterminator can be dispatched to the location to perform a thorough inspection of the room/suite/apartment in question.
-Please note that should a student notify Residential Life on a weekend or holiday day, the Facilities staff will be contacted as soon as possible but action may not take place until the next business day.
+- Residential Life and Housing will notify the Director of Facilities Maintenance as soon as possible so that the College's exterminator can be dispatched to the location to perform a thorough inspection of the room/suite/apartment in question.
+Please note that should a student notify Residential Life and Housing on a weekend or holiday, the Facilities staff will be contacted as soon as possible but action may not take place until the next business day.
 The exterminator cannot be dispatched on weekends or holidays.
 Students who report suspected bed bugs on a work day when the exterminator can be dispatched within 24 hours will NOT be granted an immediate temporary room change, nor will they be issued a new mattress UNTIL the exterminator has completed the inspection and submitted his/her findings.
 This is CRUCIAL so that we can prevent the spread of bed bugs if they are found to be in the student's room and belongings.

-- If the exterminator is unable to respond to the student's room to inspect within 24 hours, Residential Life staff may be able to provide a temporary location in which the student can sleep until the inspection can take place.
+- If the exterminator is unable to respond to the student's room to inspect within 24 hours, Residential Life and Housing staff may be able to provide a temporary location in which the student can sleep until the inspection can take place.
 This is based on the availability of space within the residence halls.
 Any student who is given a temporary relocation is required to wash and dry whatever clothing she needs to take with her for the night.
 Upon doing that, the student should shower and put on clean clothes.
 The clean laundry is all the student can take with her to the temp room.
 We want to ensure that if there are bed bugs in the student's room, they do not travel to another room with the student.

 - Students may not, at any time, deny the College's exterminator or Facilities Staff access to their living space (including their bedroom, suite/apartment/house common space, kitchen, bathroom, etc.)

 - If the exterminator finds that there are no bedbugs present in the student's room or suite, then no further action will be taken.
-The student will be asked to continue monitoring her living space, and to notify Residential Life immediately if there are further problems.
+The student will be asked to continue monitoring her living space, and to notify Residential Life and Housing immediately if there are further problems.

 - Only the College's exterminator can confirm or deny the presence of bed bugs - NOT student health services or any other outside person.